zaidraddad94/task/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  >
+  anonymous chat

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+  >
+  its simple chat app one page no name no singe in just tipe masege and show it

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  > Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
-  > Describe the problem your product solves.
+  >
+  signe in and signe up and that stuf

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  >
+  ita all anonymous u dont need to wary about securte

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
+  >
+  anonymous will role the world

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  >
+  just open the page and star

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  >
+  i love it soo much

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  >
+  start now : htttp:// some link